decentralized-identity/trustdidweb-v03/spec/specification.md

 Each entry is a JSON array consisting of the following 5 items.

-`[ versionId, versionTime, parameters, DIDDoc, Data Integrity Proof ]`
+`[ versionId, versionTime, parameters, DIDDoc State, Data Integrity Proof ]`

 1. The entry `versionId` is a value that combines the version number (starting at `1` and incrementing by one per DID version), a literal dash `-`, and the